-H1B visa is a nonimmigrant work visa for foreign graduate level workers who are allowed to work in the US for a period of three years, extendable by another three.
-Unfortunate circumstances can change this time-frame quickly and you may find yourself without a job in a foreign land.
+This unemployment has affected foreign skilled-workers in the US as well including those on H1B visa, a nonimmigrant work visa for foreign graduate level workers.
+They are allowed to work in the US for a period of three years, extendable by another three.
+The Coronavirus-triggered economic recession in the US is increasing the number of lay-offs and furloughs which changes this time-frame quickly.
 For H1B employees, their rights to stay within the US is tied to their employment.

 - Talk to Manager/HR: Usually, you will be first given a warning by your employer.
 This can be as early as three months in advance.
-Either talk to them and find a midway to improve productivity to continue working or utilize this time to find another H1B sponsoring employer and work on transferring your I-129 petition.
+Either talk to them and find an alternative of transferring to another department or taking a leave of absence to find another H1-B sponsoring employer and work on transferring your I-129 petition.

 - Relocation Costs: If this is not possible, or if the current visa status expires sooner than the 60-day period and the employee ends up leaving, it is advisable to inquire if the employer has made arrangements to fund the relocation costs back to country of citizenship, or original residence.
 This is applicable only for the H1B employee and not the dependent family.